17 Cool Attractions To Check Out in St. Louis For First-Time Visitors

 Tower Grove Park

 Ready for a bucolic break?
-Saunter over to Tower Grove Park – and say thank you to Henry Shaw, the St. Louis merchant who bequeathed this slice of beauty to the city in 1868.
-Set on 290 acres next to the Missouri Botanical Garden, it’s one of the oldest and best-preserved 19th-century “Gardenesque” parks in the US.
+Saunter over to Tower Grove Park, and say thank you to Henry Shaw, the St. Louis merchant who bequeathed this slice of beauty to the city in 1868.
+Set on 290 acres next to the Missouri Botanical Garden, Tower Grove Park is one of the oldest and best-preserved 19th-century “Gardenesque” parks in the United States.

 Tower Grove Park

-You’ll find a number of historic stone buildings, including the original park foreman’s residence built in 1870.
-Pop next door to the stables to greet the park’s Clydesdales.
+When we toured the park on our last St. Louis layover, we discovered a number of historic stone buildings, including the original park foreman’s residence built in 1870.
+We’d also suggest popping next door to the stables to greet the park’s Clydesdales.

-Explore the forest trails, hit the tennis courts, and play catch on the athletic fields.
+To get more active on your visit to Tower Grove Park, explore the forest trails, hit the tennis courts, and play catch on the athletic fields.
 Want a breather?
-Spread a blanket out on the grass, or relax in a pavilion.
-The park also hosts concerts, art exhibits, and a Farmers’ Market – there’s something for everyone here!
+Spread a blanket out on the grass or relax in a pavilion.

 Missouri History Museum